maxheins/iot/README.md

 }
 ```
-The loop() function does precisely what it's name suggests, and loops consecutively, allowing your program to change and respond.

 Now in the loop() we are connecting the **water sensor** to the code.
 Which is connected to A0.
 We give it a name; **waterValue**.